ErikPlachta/nextjs-framer-cross-route/README.md

 # Cross-Route Animations with Framer-Motion and Next.js App Directory

-[Ryan Toronto](@ryanto) threw together a very basic example of using Framer-Motion to animate between routes in a Next.js.
+[Ryan Toronto](@ryanto) threw together this basic Cross Route animation example with Framer-Motion animating between routes.

 I took the example and played around with it to get more familiar with how it's working.